CasualFrost/5-setup-webpage/README.md

 # 5-setup-webpage
-Copy and paste this into Notes for checkmark
+Copy and paste this into Notes and change unordered list to checklist

 5 Step Setup Guide

  https://gist.github.com/jim-clark/9f9bd19d60d9ce2ec57be8242b6aee96

 - [ ] Move into /code folder or where your project folder needs to be in